Marquand Collection, Gift of Henry G. Marquand, 1890

 New York.
 The Metropolitan Museum of Art.
 "Frans Hals in the Metropolitan Museum," July 26–October 10, 2011, no catalogue.

 Wilhelm R. Valentiner.
 The Hudson-Fulton Celebration: Catalogue of an Exhibition Held in The Metropolitan Museum of Art.
 Exh. cat., The Metropolitan Museum of Art.
 New York, 1909, vol. 1, p.
-42, no. 41, ill. opp. p.
-42, dates it about 1650; erroneously states that it is signed at right with the artist's monogram.
+41, no. 40, ill. opp. p.
+41, states that it is erroneously called a portrait of the artist's wife.

 Cornelis Hofstede de Groot.
 A Catalogue Raisonné of the Works of the Most Eminent Dutch Painters of the Seventeenth Century.
 Ed.
 Edward G. Hawke.
 Vol. 3, London, 1910, p.
-85, no. 297.
+112, no. 387, concurs that the identification as the artist's wife is incorrect.

 Calvin Tomkins.
 Merchants and Masterpieces: The Story of The Metropolitan Museum of Art.
 New York, 1970, pp. 74, 172 [rev., enl. ed., 1989].